florisvlasveld/vea/README.md

 ## 🧙 A note from the author

-This tool, including this README, was 100% vibe-coded with [ChatGPT-4o](https://openai.com/chatgpt).
+This tool, including this README, was 100% vibe-coded with ChatGPT 4o.
 Any bugs are probably just hallucinated features. 😄